Skip to main content

 • RPC full node: provides RPC services and responds to HTTP requests.

-Following are the detailed steps to on running Normal Full Nodes on the Core network.
+Following are the detailed steps to running Normal Full Nodes on the Core network.

 System Requirements